DavidFair/cloud-capi-values/ansible_proto/README.md

 This will destroy the worker cluster:
 - `ansible-playbook playbooks/worker_cluster.yml --tags destroy`

-This will partially clean-up the management cluster (but will not remove the worker cluster which would be orphaned if it exists)
+This will partially clean up the management cluster (but will not remove the worker cluster which would be orphaned if it exists)
 - `ansible-playbook playbooks/mgmt_cluster.yml --tags destroy`